Daniel-Andrawis/Arkhamlol/README.md

 - 👋 Hi, I’m @Arkhamlol
 - 👀 I’m interested in ...
 Computer gaming and etc
 - 🌱 I’m currently learning ...
-Digital FOrensics
+Digital Forensics
-- 💞️ I’m looking to collaborate on ... anything on digital forenscis
+- 💞️ I’m looking to collaborate on ...
+Anything On Digital Forenscis
 - 📫 How to reach me ...
 Discord: Arkhamlol #5237

 <!---